-This enables you to purchase a property closer to the city center without sacrificing square footage.
+A townhouse owners this enables you to purchase a property closer to the city center without sacrificing square footage.
 This might mean more bang for your buck in the neighborhood you wish to reside in.
 The same is true if you live in a suburban region.

 Compact Size Means Cheaper Repairs

 A townhouse requires less maintenance due to its smaller size.
 If the house is part of an HOA, you'll have even less to worry about because the association will take care of much of the outside upkeep.
-The absence of maintenance is a big selling point for many who buy townhouses.
+The absence of exterior maintenance is a big selling point for many who buy townhouses.